KauzClay/docs-tap/supply-chain/platform-engineering/about.hbs.md

 # Tanzu Supply Chain for platform engineers

-This topic tells you about the Tanzu Supply Chain features that are focused on platform engineering.
+This section has topics that tell you about the Tanzu Supply Chain features that are focused on platform engineering.

 {{> 'partials/supply-chain/beta-banner' }}